 The University of California is a national leader in sustainability and effective actions to reduce greenhouse gases to mitigate climate change.
-The University galvanized its position for environmental stewardship in 2007 when all ten Chancellors became signatories to the American College & Universities Presidents' Climate Commitment.
-To reach our next goal, which is to bring the University to carbon neutrality in its operations by 2025, we will need to take bold efforts to change the fundamental profile of our energy sources.
+The University declared its position on environmental stewardship in 2007, when all ten Chancellors became signatories to the American College & Universities Presidents' Climate Commitment.
+To reach our next goal, which is to bring the University to carbon neutrality in its operations by 2025, we will need to make bold efforts to change the fundamental profile of our energy sources.